Joint snake

 A joint snake is a legendary creature of the Southern United States, the myth likely having spread elsewhere.
 Supposedly, the joint snake can break itself (or be cut) into pieces and will reassemble itself.
 It is said that if a piece of the snake is taken and the pocket knife used to cut the snake is set down in the place of the snake's piece, the knife will join up with the whole of the snake.

+According to travelers' accounts, their skin is as hard as parchment and as smooth as glass.
+It is so stiff that it can hardly bend itself.
+When it is struck it breaks, and you may, with a whip, break it from the tail to the bowels into pieces not an inch long, and not produce the least tincture of blood.